fevnem/fevnem.github.io/src/content/blog/webassembly-blog-post.md

 ## Getting Started with WebAssembly

-If you're interested in getting started with WebAssembly, here are some resources to help you:
+If you're interested in getting started with WebAssembly, here are some resources to help you.:

 1. **MDN WebAssembly Documentation**: A comprehensive guide to WebAssembly fundamentals.
 2. **WebAssembly.org**: The official WebAssembly website with specifications and documentation.